Landfill

-A landfill site, also known as a tip, dump, rubbish dump, garbage dump, or dumping ground, is a site for the disposal of waste materials.
-Landfill is the oldest and most common form of waste disposal, although the systematic burial of the waste with daily, intermediate and final covers only began in the 1940s.
-In the past, refuse was simply left in piles or thrown into pits; in archeology this is known as a midden.
+A landfill is a site for the disposal of waste materials.
+It is the oldest and most common form of waste disposal, although the systematic burial of waste with daily, intermediate, and final covers only began in the 1940s.
+In the past, waste was simply left in piles or thrown into pits (known in archeology as middens).

-Some landfill sites are used for waste management purposes, such as temporary storage, consolidation and transfer, or for various stages of processing waste material, such as sorting, treatment, or recycling.
-Unless they are stabilized, landfills may undergo severe shaking or soil liquefaction of the ground during an earthquake.
+Landfills take up a lot of land and pose environmental risks.
+Some landfill sites are used for waste management purposes, such as temporary storage, consolidation, and transfer, or for various stages of processing waste material, such as sorting, treatment, or recycling.
+Unless they are stabilized, landfills may undergo severe shaking or soil liquefaction during an earthquake.
 Once full, the area over a landfill site may be reclaimed for other uses.

+Both active and restored landfill sites can have significant environmental impacts which can persist for many years.
+These include the release of gases that contribute to climate change and the discharge of liquid leachates containing high concentrations of polluting materials.

 Operations

 Operators of well-run landfills for non-hazardous waste meet predefined specifications by applying techniques to: